 Student Visa / Entry Permit

-- Take up part-time studies in taught postgraduate programmes
+- A part-time taught postgraduate programme

 Further details can be obtained from the

 Additional information you need to know